gyulanemeth/bluefox.email/docs/projects/send-test-email.md

 ## Accessing Send Test Email

 You can access the send test email feature from your campaign, triggered email, or transactional email card.
-Look for the send test button or option in your email details.
+Look for the **Send Test** button in your email card.

 ![A screenshot of an email card with the send test button highlighted.](./project-send-test-email-button.webp)